 3. Exchange-Traded Funds (ETFs)

-Exchange-Traded Funds (ETFs) are a type of index fund that trades like stocks on an exchange.
+Exchange-Traded Funds (ETFs) are index funds that trade like stocks on an exchange.
 Compared to traditional mutual funds, ETFs charge much lower management fees and can help you build wealth faster.

 4. Stocks and Bonds

-Your TFSA can hold a variety of stocks and bonds depending on your risk tolerance and risk objectives.
-A self-directed brokerage account is useful for buying stocks, bonds, and ETFs of your choice.
+Your TFSA can hold various stocks and bonds depending on your risk tolerance and objectives.
+A self-directed brokerage account is useful for buying your stocks, bonds, and ETFs.
 Note that foreign dividends earned on your stocks may be subject to a withholding tax.

 Wealthsimple Trade or Questrade are great platforms for trading stocks and ETFs.